hperrin/stream-overlay/README.md

 Duplicate `config.template.json` in the `resources/app` folder to `config.json`, then open it (like with Notepad) and modify the values to the windows you need.
 Then run the "stream-overlay" app.

 You can also use this app from the command line, by providing the URL as the argument.
 Use `stream-overlay --help` to see all the available options.

+## Fullscreen Apps

+Stream Overlay doesn't work over fullscreen apps, so your app needs to be in "borderless window" or "borderless fullscreen" to allow Stream Overlay on top of it.
+If it's still not appearing on top, try setting it to windowed mode then back to borderless.

 ## Interaction